open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 Allocation USDTs are expected to fire more frequently than perf samples even after in-process sampling.
 Back-pressure is layered at two points:

 - **In-process: open-loop random-interval sampling** (see Background: assumed in-process contract for the mechanism).
 This is open-loop - the application has no idea what the profiler is currently doing - and gives an unbiased estimator via `weight`.
 Cheap, simple, and the primary cost of the book-keeping is accessing the TLS to track state.
 This is also the approach used by samplers such as jemalloc and tcmalloc in their own observability infrastructure; by supporting the ecosystem where it is, we increase the chances of being able to influence allocators to include sampling hooks by default when this method shows adoption.
-- **eBPF / collector side: closed-loop PID control.** The profiler maintains a global target rate of memory events (expressed as a fraction of the overall sample budget) and runs a single PID controller in user space that adjusts a drop probability applied inside the `uprobe_heap_alloc` eBPF program.
-The controller observes the measured event rate, compares it against the target, and updates the threshold so that memory events occupy a bounded share of the payload regardless of workload spikes.
-Note that because the controller is global (not per-process), a single high-allocation process could consume most of the memory event budget, starving others.
+- **eBPF / collector side: closed-loop rate limiting.** The profiler maintains a global target rate of memory events (expressed as a fraction of the overall sample budget) and runs a rate limiter in user space that adjusts a drop probability applied inside the `uprobe_heap_alloc` eBPF program.
+The limiter observes the measured event rate, compares it against the target, and updates the threshold so that memory events occupy a bounded share of the payload regardless of workload spikes.
+Candidate implementations include a PID (Proportional-Integral-Derivative) controller or a token bucket; the choice will be informed by empirical tuning (see Plan to Acquire Missing Data).
+Note that because the limiter is global (not per-process), a single high-allocation process could consume most of the memory event budget, starving others.
 This is an intentional design decision to keep the interface to userspace simple; see **Per-process backpressure from profiler to sampler** in Alternatives Considered for why we chose not to feed rate adjustments back to individual processes.
 The per-process live-heap state cap (described below) bounds the resource impact of this, but it does not guarantee fair event-rate distribution across processes.

 We also anticipate a future in-process addition: dynamic interval adjustment, where the sampler targets a fixed samples-per-second rate and self-adjusts its interval to hit it.
 This is purely a sampler-side concern - it doesn't change the USDT contract and the profiler doesn't need to know it's happening.

-Notes on the controller:
+Notes on the rate limiter:

 - The controlled variable is a per-CPU drop threshold read by the eBPF program at the top of `uprobe_heap_alloc`; the eBPF side does one compare-and-bail.
 - The setpoint is `target_memory_events_per_sec`, derived from the existing sample budget multiplied by a configurable memory fraction.
 Memory events cannot starve on-CPU profiling because the budget is apportioned, not shared.
 - Dropped events are still counted (so we can surface drop ratios as a metric and ultimately fold the drop probability back into `weight` for unbiased totals).
-- The controller's tuning constants and the target memory fraction are to be determined empirically; see Plan to Acquire Missing Data.
+- Tuning constants and the target memory fraction are to be determined empirically; see Plan to Acquire Missing Data.
-- The controller bounds memory-event throughput, but it does not by itself bound the amount of live allocation state retained for `inuse_*` profiles.
+- The rate limiter bounds memory-event throughput, but it does not by itself bound the amount of live allocation state retained for `inuse_*` profiles.
 Live heap tracking therefore also requires explicit global and per-process state limits, described below.

 ### Live heap state bounds

 Sampled allocations awaiting a matching free are tracked in a live-heap correlation map, keyed by `(pid, ptr)` (this is the same map `uprobe_heap_free` consults - see eBPF entry programs).
 This map is bounded by both a global cap and a per-process cap.
 When either cap is reached, we simply stop accepting new elements into the map: further sampled allocations are not added to live-heap tracking until existing entries are freed and their slots released.
 This only affects `inuse_*` accounting - the `alloc_space`/`alloc_objects` profiles are unaffected, since those are produced directly from the alloc-side event and don't depend on the correlation map.
-As an aside, we already emit drop-ratio metrics for the PID controller (above); the live-heap cap gets the same treatment, so operators have visibility into both throttling paths.
+As an aside, we already emit drop-ratio metrics for the rate limiter (above); the live-heap cap gets the same treatment, so operators have visibility into both throttling paths.

-Because `uprobe_heap_free` only decrements state for pointers it finds in the correlation map, an allocation dropped for being over-cap is simply never seen by the corresponding free (the same behaviour as an allocation dropped by the PID controller).
+Because `uprobe_heap_free` only decrements state for pointers it finds in the correlation map, an allocation dropped for being over-cap is simply never seen by the corresponding free (the same behaviour as an allocation dropped by the rate limiter).

 On process exit, the probe's `Detach` path purges all remaining entries for the exiting PID from these maps (both eBPF-side and userspace tracker), ensuring dead processes do not leak state.

-The two layers are independent: the in-process sampler is unaware of the controller, which keeps the hot path branch-prediction-friendly and allocator-agnostic.
+The two layers are independent: the in-process sampler is unaware of the rate limiter, which keeps the hot path branch-prediction-friendly and allocator-agnostic.

 # Alternatives Considered